pgjdbc/pgjdbc/README.md

 There are also available (snapshot) binary RPMs in [Fedora's Copr repository](https://copr.fedorainfracloud.org/coprs/g/pgjdbc/pgjdbc-travis/).

-## Changelog
-See [CHANGELOG.md file](CHANGELOG.md) for a list of changes of the latest versions.
-You can found a [History of Changes](https://jdbc.postgresql.org/documentation/changelog.html#introduction) in the website for reference of previous versions.

 ----------------------------------------------------
 ## Documentation
 For more information you can read [the PgJDBC driver documentation](https://jdbc.postgresql.org/documentation/head/) or for general JDBC documentation please refer to [The Java™ Tutorials](http://docs.oracle.com/javase/tutorial/jdbc/).